mautrix/docs/bridges/general/troubleshooting.md

 You can create a separate database either using the `createdb` shell command that is usually included with Postgres, or the `CREATE DATABASE` SQL statement.
+After creating a separate database, adjust the database URI in the bridge config.

 For existing installations, you can use the CLI flag to ignore the error (see `--help`) and hope that there are no table name conflicts in the future.
 To use